Collective Search in Networks

 51 Pages Posted: 19 Jun 2018 Last revised: 31 Aug 2020

 I study social learning in networks with information acquisition and choice.
-Rational agents act in sequence, observe the choices of their connections, and acquire information via sequential search.
-I characterize equilibria of the model by linking agents' search policies to the probability that they select the best action.
-If search costs are small enough, an improvement principle holds.
-This allows me to show that asymptotic learning obtains in sufficiently connected networks in which information paths are identifiable.
-When search costs are bounded away from zero, even a weaker notion of long-run learning fails, except in particular networks.
-Networks in which agents observe random numbers of immediate predecessors share many properties with the complete network, including the rate of convergence and the probability of wrong herds.
-Transparency of past histories has short-run implications for welfare and efficiency.
+Bayesian agents act in sequence, observe the choices of their connections, and acquire information via sequential search.
+Complete learning occurs if search costs are not bounded away from zero and the network is sufficiently connected and has identifiable information paths.
+If search costs are bounded away from zero, complete learning is possible in many stochastic networks, including almost-complete networks, but even a weaker notion of long-run learning fails in many other networks.
+When agents observe random numbers of immediate predecessors, the rate of convergence, the probability of wrong herds, and long-run efficiency properties are the same as in the complete network.
+The density of indirect connections affects convergence rates.
+Network transparency has short-run implications for welfare and efficiency.
 Simply letting agents observe the shares of earlier choices reduces inefficiency and welfare losses.

 Suggested Citation: Suggested Citation